Genealogy-valued Feller diffusion: Concepts and main results

-\textbf{\emph{(1) The state space, description of the process.}} Here we choose $\U^V$ as state space with $V=[0,\infty)$.
-Evans' idea lifted to the level of $\U^{[0,\infty)}$-valued \emph{processes} requires that $\mfU^{\ast,+}$ restricted to color $s$, denoted by $^s\mfU$, is the state of a copy of an $\U$-valued Feller diffusion marked by one mark $s$ and conditioned to survive till time $T$.
-For different $s$ these pieces evolve independently.
 Distances between elements of different pieces are defined formally below in \eqref{e2000-r}.
 From this description one can construct the transition kernel for a Markov process if we define how to run the dynamic from a general element of $\U$ which can occur as state starting from the zero space.
 This will be defined below.

 \begin{remark}[Construction of Evans process by sliding concatenation] To construct the \emph{time $T$ state} of the Evans process, let $I_T$ be the countable set of starting times of excursions of the measure-valued Evans process on $V$ that start between $[0,T]$ and survive up to time $T$ and consider the corresponding $\U^V$-valued state, namely let